CitizenLabDotCo/citizenlab/docs/README.md

 ### Know issues
 - The controls of the text editor are not yet translated
-- Posting images through a URL is no longer possible
+- Posting images through a URL in the text editor is no longer possible
+- Images that have been resized by IE11 in the text editor, can subsequently no longer be resized by other browsers

 ## 2018-06-29